nicolasgustafsson/WonderMake/Game/Character/Buffs/BuffDesign.md

 	One module to kill the buff after x seconds

 Designer is responsible for creating modules that do not interfere with eachother(somehow)

+Buffs have 2 parts.
+One blueprint part, and one instanced part:
+* The blueprint part contains the information for the buff type
+* The instanced part contains the information stored per buff instance

+For example, a weapon might apply a buff on hit.
+The weapon then has the buff blueprint create an instance on the character when hitting them.